Find Grad Schools

 $92,342 Median Salary

-There are 41 colleges and univerities across the nation that offer a doctor's degree in health and medical administrative services.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 43% were students from underrepresented racial-ethnic groups.
-Also, 5.5% of health and medical administrative services graduates were international students.
+There are 41 colleges and univerities across the nation that offer a doctor's degree in health & medical administrative services.
+In recent years, the majority of the students getting degrees in this area were female, and 48% were from an underrepresented racial-ethnic group.
+Also, 6.8% of health & medical administrative services graduates were international students.

 Education Levels of Health & Medical Administrative Services Majors

-In 2020-2021, 384 earned their doctor's degree in health and medical administrative services.
+During the most recent year for which data is available, 324 people earned their doctor's degree in health & medical administrative services.
 This makes it the 61st most popular doctor's degree program in the country.

-The following table shows the number of diplomas awarded in health and medical administrative services at each degree level.
+The following table shows the number of diplomas awarded in health & medical administrative services at each degree level.

 Education Level Number of Grads